Dayun123/rails-tutorial/README.md

 ## "hello, world!"

-Thi sis the first application for the
+This is the first application for the
 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).
 Hello, world!